kassisj47/kassisj47/README.md

 Hi 👋
-- My name is Jonathan Kassis
+- My name is Jonathan
 - 🌱 I am self taught and interested in Python, Java Script, HTML & CSS, SQL, and Java
 <!---
 kassisj47/kassisj47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.